Zebiano/Labeler/README.md

 - **owner**: Also known as the username.
 In [my case](https://github.com/Zebiano) it's `Zebiano` for example.
 - **repository**: Name of the repository.
 As an example, this repo would be `labeler`.
 It is **not recommended** to set this setting as it may cause non-intentional deletions of labels.
 - **host**: Custom host, useful for GitHub Enterprise Instances.
 For example `github.yourhost.com`.
+- **apiVersion**: GitHub REST API version to use for github.com.
+You should rarely need this, as Labeler already uses the latest stable version, for example `2026-03-10`.
+- **enterpriseApiVersion**: GitHub REST API version to use for GitHub Enterprise hosts.
+Defaults to `2022-11-28`, which every supported GitHub Enterprise Server release understands.
+If your instance runs 3.22 or newer, you can set it to `2026-03-10`.

 In case you need to access a repository from another owner, simply run the `-o [OWNER]` flag and the one stored in the config will be ignored.